prokoudine/ardour-manual-sphinx/source/ardour-configuration/preferences/index.rst

       host application should look for plugins.
 Although Ardour provides a way to search other directories for plugin, it is out of spec and not recommended.
-   -  **Automatically show 'Micro Edit** tagged controls on the mixer-strip**: displays the plugin's UI directly inside each mixer strip (inline), if the plugin has a 'Micro Edit' tag.

 -  **VST2/VST3**